I had to migrate a couple of cron jobs over to systemd timers. This is a short walk through on how I did it for my DuckDNS updater.

 First, you have to have a service defined for a timer, otherwise it just won’t work, if you have documentation saying otherwise, please let me know.

 Second, the service is defined as a oneshot service, this is important for the DuckDns updater since it should not be running all the time.
 And the timer will invoke it every time it elapses, and once done there is nothing more for it to do.

 OnBootSec=5min this ensures that after the system boots, it

 will wait for 5min before issuing the first run of the timer.

 OnCalendar=*:0/5 means that we want the timer to be invoked every 5min.

 For a nice detailed walk through on how timers works

 And finally, you will have to replace

-Once you have created the above files, you will need to start the service part of it to ensure that it works as expected.
+Once you have created the above files, you will need to enable and start the service part of it to ensure that it works as expected.